 4. Everything is part of the land in some way — human beings, other animals, plants, stones, water, stories, rituals, dreams, and other things — so we can learn from all these things equally, though in different ways.
 They are all parts of a single whole, connected and related at many levels.
 This is the true nature of the concept called “ecology” in modern culture.
 It means that ecology, too, is not a human-created concept or ethic, but a natural one.

 Important Note: The statements on this page are not intended to express “Indigenous worldview” about the land in any universal or representative way.
-They represent the views of Tapestry’s founder and vision-keeper, and are provided to facilitate communication and good relationship between Tapestry and the non-Indigenous people and organizations we work with, who may be unaware of the critical differences in worldview between us that can lead to misunderstanding and frustration.
+They represent the views of Tapestry’s founder and are provided to facilitate communication and good relationship between Tapestry and the non-Indigenous people and organizations we work with, who may be unaware of the critical differences in worldview between us that can lead to misunderstanding and frustration.